Last Updated: August 2017

-Nominations Committee: The Nominations Committee shall consist of the following individuals: the immediate Past President, BAP Professional Partners Chair, the President, the President-Elect, the Business School Dean, and the Director of Chapter Advocacy.
-The immediate Past President serves as chair of the Nominations Committee.
-The Nominations Committee shall ascertain the extent to which potential nominees meet the eligibility requirement of the Bylaws.
+Nominations Committee: The Nominations Committee shall consist of the following individuals: the Immediate Past President, Professional Partners Chair, the President, the President-Elect, the Business School Dean Representative, and the Director of Chapter Advocacy.
+The Immediate Past President serves as chair of the Nominations Committee.
+The Nominations Committee shall ascertain the extent to which potential nominees meet the eligibility requirement of the bylaws.
 A member of the Nominations Committee informs each nominee of the responsibilities of that position in order to determine his/her willingness to serve.

-Finance, Investment, and Audit Committee: The Finance, Investment, and Audit Committee shall consist of the immediate Past President, the President, the President-Elect, the Business School Dean, the Professional Partner Chair, and the Director of Administration.
-The immediate Past President will serve as chair of the Finance, Investment, and Audit Committee.
+Finance, Investment, and Audit Committee: The Finance, Investment, and Audit Committee shall consist of the Immediate Past President, the President, the President-Elect, the Dean Representative, the Professional Partner Chair, and the Director of Administration.
+The Immediate Past President will serve as chair of the Finance, Investment, and Audit Committee.
 Duties of the Finance, Investment and Audit Committee shall include, but are not limited to:

 Awards Committee Selection Processes:

 The nomination process for each of the awards selected by the below committees is as posted at www.bap.org.

 Medal of Inspiration – Selection Committee consists of President-Elect (who serves as committee chair), current President, AICPA Liaison, AICPA Professional Partners Representative and both Alumni Representatives.
 The nomination forms are submitted online by May 1st.
 The committee determines their decision by May 31st at the latest.